 Make a Referral

 If you are a professional working with a parent, carer or family who could benefit from engaging with our project, you can make a referral to our service.
-We can offer a volunteer chaperone to help families attend the play session that is right for them, where families can experience the value of making friends, being active and learning about ways to support children’s learning and development.
-To refer a client, please download and fill out the referral form and return to [email protected]
+We can arrange for a volunteer to support families to come along to the play session that is right for them, where families can experience the value of making friends, being active, and learning about ways to support children’s learning and development.
+To refer a family, please download and fill out the referral form and return to [email protected]

 Hackney Playbus is a highly visible and attractive community resource that invites participation.
 We have experience working with a range of organisations to raise awareness of their services in the community.
 If you have an idea for a project, please get in touch at [email protected].